IBM/monitoring_ui/WIKI.md

 # Overview

 In this code pattern, we will demonstrate a blockchain monitoring application using React + Node.js with the Hyperledger Fabric SDK.
-This integration allows users to execute actions against the blockchain and monitor the state of assets.
+This integration allows users to easily execute actions against the blockchain and monitor the state of assets.

 When the reader has completed this code pattern, they will understand how to:

+* Deploy a Hyperledger Blockchain network on IBM Cloud
+* Create and enroll a administrative client using the Hyperledger Node SDK
-* Deploy a smart contract that has the ability to handle asset updates/queries
+* Deploy and Instantiate a smart contract to handle asset updates/queries
 * Create a schema describing the properties of an asset
 * Monitor and propose blockchain transactions via a UI
 * Integrate Watson IoT platform to directly receive asset updates from registered IoT devices via MQTT or HTTP

 <!-- This application provides a visual